 - Tell me about a process or task at work with which you’ve had concerns about the potential for errors that could cause harm to a patient.
 What, if anything, did you do to ensure safety, or improve the process or task?

 - Describe a situation at work when you have witnessed someone breaking a rule or cutting corners that might put a patient at risk for harm.
 How did you handle the situation?

 - Has there been a time when a physician or another practitioner ordered something for a patient that you felt might be inappropriate or potentially harmful?
 What did you do?

-All of the above interview questions can help hiring managers predict the success of a nurse candidate.
+All the above nursing interview questions can help hiring managers predict the success of a nurse candidate.
 Of course, depending on the open position, the desired skills and characteristics will vary and thus, so will the questions asked.
 After all, a pediatric nurse working successfully in the PICU won’t necessarily possess the same profile as a nurse working in the emergency department.

-It’s also important to note that behavioral interviewing is a skill and, like any skill, it takes training and practice to do it effectively.
+It’s also important to note that behavioral interviewing for nurses is a skill and, like any skill, it takes training and practice to do it effectively.
 Relias offers a selection of courses on effective hiring practices in partnership with Skillsoft, a business training company used by many of the world’s most successful companies.

 Editor’s Note: This blog was originally published in January 2018 and has been updated with new content.